rlv-dan/Snap2HTML/Snap2HTML/ReadMe.txt

               -link:"link to path"       - The path to link files to.
                                            Example: -link:"c:\temp"

-              -title:"page title"        - Set the page title
+              -title:"page title"        - Set the page title.
+If omitted, title is generated based on path.

               -hidden                    - Include hidden items

               -system                    - Include system items

 			  -silent                    - Run without showing the window (only if both -path and -outfile are used)

-  Notes:    Using -path and -outfile will cause the program to automatically
+  Notes:    When both -path and -outfile are specified, the program will
-            start generating the snapshot, and quit when done!
+            automatically start generating the snapshot, and quit when done.

             Always surround paths and filenames with quotes ("")!

+            In silent mode, in case or error the program will just quit without telling why.

-            Do not include the [sqaure brackets] when you write your command line.
-(Sqaure brackets signify optional command line parameters)
+            Do not include the [square brackets] when you write your command line.
+(Square brackets signify optional command line parameters)

   --- Template Design ---------------------------------------------------------